Vizzuality/playbook/README.md

 #### When using Blogin to propose a guideline

-Create a blogpost with all the information and select the category `Guideline Proposal` under `VizzLife`.
+Create a blogpost (you can use [this template](https://vizzuality.blogin.co/pages/blogin-guideline-proposal-template-10497)) with all the information and select the category `Guideline Proposal` under `VizzLife`.
 Publish the blogpost.
 An admin will pin the post for the duration of the consent process.

 ##### Participating in a Guideline discussion process in Github